wanda1/Homework-1-Rutgers-Bootcamp/README.md

 It was then released in 2012 and by 2013 they claimed that many banks were interested in the project.
 Currently over 300 financial instituitions are using RippleNet, including Bank of America, Satander Bank, and American Express.
-They have had $150 million plus donations since 2018 (Ripple.com).
+They have had $150 million plus donations since 2018.
-They also have investors from capital firms and strategic investors (ripple.com).
+They also have investors from capital firms and strategic investors.
-However, many people argue that their main source of income comes from the XRP token, since ripple owns about 50% of the cryptocurrency XRP. (https://www.cryptoeq.io/coreReports/XRP-abridged).
+However, many people argue that their main source of income comes from the XRP token, since ripple owns about 50% of the cryptocurrency XRP.